67 °F / 20 °C

-Sete is a Western Mediterranean cruise port and town in Occitanie region (southwestern France), named until 1928 "Cette".
-The town covers a total area of approx 24 km2 (9 ml2) and has population around 43,000.
-By sea, Sete is located approx 140 km (85 ml) from Marseille and approx 285 km (180 ml) from Barcelona (Spain).
+Sete is a Western Mediterranean/French Riviera cruise port and town in France's Herault department (Occitanie region, southwestern France), named until 1928 "Cette".
+The town has total area approx 24 km2 (9 ml2) and population around 43,000.
+By sea, Sete is approx 140 km (85 ml) from Marseille and approx 285 km (180 ml) from Barcelona (Spain).

-Mediterranean's biggest fishing port and bustling harbour town, the original Sete Island is today linked to mainland France by natural silting.
-The genuine mood of colourful Vieux Port, reserved for fishing boats, and the mellow facades, shaded squares, pedestrian streets, and many bridges, quays and canals of the town offer delightful strolling.
-Sete has attracted a large number of artists.
-7 miles of sandy beach stretch from Plage de la Corniche.
+Mediterranean's biggest fishing port and harbor town, the original Sete Island is today linked to mainland France by natural silting.
+Best-known tourist attractions include Vieux Port (reserved for commercial fishing boats), shaded squares, cobbled streets, many bridges, quays and canals, 11 km (7 ml) of sandy beach coastline.

 In 2018, the cruise port handled 74 ship calls and around 120,000 passengers, As shore excursions from Sete are offered full-day tours to several historical sites (5 UNESCO-listed).
 Among the most often visiting large cruise companies are Royal Caribbean, AIDA, Pullmantur, Celebrity, Marella, Viking Ocean, Seabourn, Silversea, Ponant.

 As cruise port, Sete is also included (as homeport) in the regular schedule of the luxury hotel barge Anne Marie.
 The boat is owned and operated by one of Europe's largest river cruise companies - CroisiEurope.
 Next table shows the ports sequence of barge's 6-day itinerary between Sete and Arles, with prices from ~USD 2000 per person (double occupancy cabin rates).